Super Bowl LIII: Host-selection process

 After three votes, Atlanta was awarded Super Bowl LIII at the NFL owners' meeting on May 24, 2016.
 The losing candidates, except for New Orleans which removed itself from the voting for all games except Super Bowl LIII due to event conflicts in 2020 and 2021, were then pitted against SoFi Stadium in Inglewood, California for Super Bowl LIV and Super Bowl LV hosting rights.
 Miami eventually won the rights to host Super Bowl LIV and Los Angeles won the rights to host Super Bowl LV.
-However on May 23, 2017, NFL owners opted to award Super Bowl LV to Tampa and give Super Bowl LVI to Los Angeles after it was announced that SoFi Stadium would open in 2020 due to construction delays.
-New Orleans would be awarded Super Bowl LVIII.
+However, on May 23, 2017, NFL owners opted to award Super Bowl LV to Tampa and give Super Bowl LVI to Los Angeles after it was announced that SoFi Stadium would open in 2020 due to construction delays.
+New Orleans would be awarded Super Bowl LVIII (later changed to Super Bowl LIX due to expanding the regular season to 17 games and causing conflict with Mardi Gras).

 The NFL unveiled the official logo for Super Bowl LIII in February 2018; it is a navy blue-tinted version of the design that was introduced at Super Bowl LI, and the overall branding of the game featured use of blue and red.
 The host committee logo featured a stylized overhead rendition of Mercedes-Benz Stadium's roof.